Projects

 feature image

-We aim to explore the fundamental principles underlying learning in a reduced and experimenter-defined neuronal circuit.
+We aim to explore the fundamental learning principles in a reduced and experimenter-defined neuronal circuit.
 To achieve this goal, we will employ a neuroprosthetic paradigm to elicit specific behaviors in restrained or freely behaving rodents.
 We will then manipulate the neural substrate of these behaviors using electrical or optical stimulation, and characterize the functional response both at the neural and behavioral level.

 How does dopamine release lead to learning?